 As mentioned, the reason for states taking the step towards banning e cigarettes relates to the suspicious and sudden outbreak of illnesses and deaths and the potential epidemic and rise of underage vapers.
 While these two reasons stand on their own in terms of the concern that they cause, the problem also lies with the regulations of the US’s vaping industry.

 The reality is that the Food And Drug Administration (FDA) did not take hold of the industry regulations until 2016.
 Any brands and products that launched before that date, are available for sale, even though they lack the essential FDA authorization to do so.
 While this rings some fairly immediate alarm bells, the FDA has given those companies until May 2020 to apply for authorization.
 Until then, products that may contain a potentially toxic ingredients list are free to sell their products, thus subjecting innocent vapers to any untoward dangers.

-San Francisco became the first city in the US to ban the sale of e–liquids earlier this year and states such as Illinois, New Jersey and Delaware are mulling over similar legislation to the federal ban.
+San Francisco became the first city in the US to ban the sale of e–liquids earlier this year.
 However, a handful of other states have acted with immediate effect and introduced bans to limit the sale of vaping products.

 Michigan First Vaping Ban